Skip to content

 PostProcessor

-A PostProcessor transforms the extraction result after the main extraction and OCR stages are complete.
-Each processor declares a stage that determines its execution order relative to other processors.
+A PostProcessor transforms extraction results after the main extraction and OCR stages are complete.
+Each processor declares a processing stage that determines its execution order.

 The three stages execute in fixed order: